IBMDeveloperUK/Node-RED-with-Watson-APIs-and-Building-custom-Models/Node-RED Setup.md

  ## Step 7

  • Your Build and Deploy stages should be successful.
-Click one the "View Console" option once both stages are completed successfully.
+Click on the "View Console" option once both stages are completed successfully.

 ![](Images/Console.png)